segmentio/segment-docs/src/guides/intro-impl.md

 > info ""
 > Segment Terraform is currently in the pilot phase and is governed by Segment’s [First Access and Beta Preview Terms](https://www.twilio.com/en-us/legal/tos){:target="_blank"}.

 Segment is a [Terraform](https://www.terraform.io/){:target="_blank"} provider where you can use Terraform to manage Segment resources and automate cloud deployments and change control.
 The Public API powers Segment Terraform.
-See the [Segment provider documentation](https://registry.terraform.io/providers/segmentio/segment/latest/docs){:target="_blank"} on Terraform to see what's supported.
+Take a look at the [Segment provider documentation](https://registry.terraform.io/providers/segmentio/segment/latest/docs){:target="_blank"} on Terraform to see what's supported.